volp99/Vue-Course-Udemy/README.md

 ```

 > **A best practice**
 >
->v-for must be followed by a unique key which in the most cases is the id.
+> v-for must be followed by a unique key which in the most cases is the id.
 >
->In this case you help Vue to define the exact element you want to delete and improve performance.
+> In this case you help Vue to define the exact element you want to delete and improve performance.

 ### [Assignment](Assignments/01-lists-conditionally-assignment-problem)

+Create a task list with the Vue conditional statement.
+You can add a task and hide it.